Cost of LivingUpdated May 2026

 How Springfield Compares Regionally for Rent Prices

-Regionally, Springfield occupies a value-oriented position for rent prices costs.
+Regionally, Springfield occupies a value-oriented position for rent prices.
 Compared to nearby Decatur, Bloomington, Champaign, Springfield's pricing reflects its unique economic profile: a smaller market where personal relationships and local reputation drive pricing.
 The midwest region generally provides moderate pricing with seasonal variability.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Springfield